 There is a strong and well-established tradition of music making at The New Beacon.
 The philosophy of our music education is to develop a love and joy of music and a confidence to explore and develop each individual musical talent.

 The Music Department is extremely fortunate to be housed in a purpose-built Music and Art Centre with two main rooms used for class music teaching, choir rehearsals and larger instrumental ensemble rehearsals together with four smaller teaching rooms, which are used for individual music lessons and to rehearse small ensembles like string quartets, woodwind quintets and percussion groups.
-Use is also made of The Media Suite in The New Beacon Centre for composition based activities using Garageband and Sibelius software.
+Use is also made of The Mac Suite in The New Beacon Centre for composition based activities using Garageband and Sibelius software.
 Here are some recent examples of compositions:

 The singing-based Class Music aims to encourage and inspire a boy’s enjoyment of music.
 Through singing, boys are able to develop a secure set of musicianship skills which prepares them for learning an instrument.
 Music notation is introduced in Reception and by Year 2 boys are able to read notes from the stave in the treble clef.

 All boys learn to play the recorder during class music lessons in Years 3 and 4.

 In the Middle and Senior School boys continue to develop their musicianship skills through solo and group work.
 From Year 5, boys use the Sibelius music software program to compose their own music.
 In Year 6, boys learn to play the ukulele.
 The Senior School boys are using Garageband to compose and create film sound tracks in The Media Suite in The New Beacon Centre.